Ivan-Grigorev/Hands_On_ML/README.md

-# Hands-On Machine Learning with Scikit-Learn and TensorFlow
+# Hands_On_ML

-This repository contains Jupyter notebooks and code examples based on the book "Hands-On Machine Learning with Scikit-Learn and TensorFlow" by Aurélien Géron.
+This repository contains Jupyter notebooks and code examples based on the book **"Hands-On Machine Learning with Scikit-Learn and TensorFlow"** by Aurélien Géron.
 All notebooks and code in this repository are used for educational purposes.

 ## About the Book